raveintospace/RickMortyTest/README.md

 2. DEPENDENCY INJECTION
 To improve modularity and testability, dependencies are injected via protocols into DataSources and UseCases.
 Protocols are defined in separate files, but I know they could also have been created inside the files that implement each protocol, as there is only one struct for each one.

+3. FRAMEWORKS
+Kingfisher to save image cache, it is a solvent third-party library that I've used in my past projects too.

 4. CHOICES
  -- nonisolated struct that conforms to Sendable
 Marks the structs as independent from any global actor (including the MainActor) and safe to pass between concurrency contexts.